 Walking through woodlands rich in colour and wildlife, feeling the crisp autumn air agianst your face and the crunch of leaves underfoot - are just some of the things to be found in your autumn adventures at Longshaw that are good for soul.
 Our downloadable walks found below, will help you discover the autumnal transition across the landscape and allow our visitors to get the most out of their visits and feel closer to nature.
-If exploring with your four legged companion please remember to keep them on a lead to keep wildlife, livestock and other visitors safe from disturbance.
+If exploring with your four legged companion please remember to keep them on a lead to keep wildlife, farm animals and other visitors safe from disturbance.

 As you can see in this article, with the stunning photography from our Volunteer Photographer Kev Dunnington, autumn is also a photographer's haven with a mulitude of divine colours cascading over the land and the changing behaviours of wildlife, presents unique opportunities to capture the seasonal change of nature.
 Why not bring your camera and see what photos you can capture and then share your findings with us over our social media channels @PeakDistrictNT Take only photographs, leave only footprints.